|

 marketing, sales, distribution, manufacturing, design, and project

-web site is designed to be an introduction to some of the important concepts
+designed to be an introduction to some of the important concepts of the

-of the Theory of Constraints and its successful implementation.
-It is biased a little toward the manufacturing end of the
+Theory of Constraints and its successful implementation.
+It is biased a little toward the manufacturing

-for instance and can’t see the parallels, then please let me know.
-It
+hospital for instance and can’t see the parallels, then please let me know.
+It is likely that

-is likely that you will have arrived at this material from a number of
+you will have arrived at this material from a number of different directions; (1) Companies

 insufficient of whatever it is that the organization needs to make in order